angrylinuxuser/track-o-bot/README.md

 sudo make install
 ```

 Default install prefix is /usr/local.
-You can change it by adding PREFIX argument to qmake-qt4 command eg:
+You can change it by adding PREFIX argument to qmake command eg:

 ```
 qmake PREFIX=/usr